Department: Epidemiology • Gerontology

 Location: Sanders-Brown Center on Aging, Room 230A

-Dr. Abner is an Assistant Professor in the Department of Epidemiology in the College of Public Health and also holds a joint appointment in the Sanders-Brown Center on Aging and the Graduate Center for Gerontology.
+Dr. Abner is an Assistant Professor in the Department of Epidemiology in the College of Public Health and also holds a joint appointment in the Sanders-Brown Center on Aging and in the Graduate Center for Gerontology.
 Dr. Abner received her Master of Public Health in Biostatistics from the University of Kentucky (2006), and her Ph.D. degree in Epidemiology & Biostatistics from the University of Kentucky (2013).
 She also received a Master of Arts in English Literature from the University of Kentucky (2002).

 Dr. Abner's current research interests include clinicopathological correlations, the use of Markov chains in longitudinal data analysis, practice effects in cognitive screening instruments, and the relationship between cognitive impairment and self-rated quality of life.
 She focuses in the clinical area of Alzheimer’s disease and associated disorders and has a general interest in aging research.